paypal/adaptiveaccounts-sdk-java/README.md

 	```java
 	new AdaptiveAccountsService();
 	```
-*	For Dynamic configuration(configuration is valid for the lifetime of the service object)
+*	For Dynamic configuration(configuration is tied to the lifetime of the service object)
 	```java
 	new AdaptiveAccountsService(new File("/pathto/custom.properties"));
 			 Or